We invite you to find respite at Claggett. Join fellow clergy from both dioceses to connect, rest, and renew.

 Spend time together splashing in the pool, flying down the zipline, and growing together with family-based faith formation.
 Families of all shapes, sizes, and ages are welcome; children must be accompanied by an adult.

 We have all felt left out or undervalued at some point in our lives.
 This year we are looking at characters from the bible who have been ostracized or underestimated, how they dealt with that, and how we can be a community that invites in.
 In a world where it can be easy to feel alone, we will be working on how we can better connect with ourselves and those around us.

 Powell Hall and cottages - First two campers (of any age) $900, each additional camper $125

 Christiane Inn - First two campers (of any age) $1250, each additional camper $125

 on Facebook for the latest news and information.
 Learn More

-Claggett Center offers a five-day, four-night summer camp program for high-functioning adults with intellectual disabilities.
+Claggett Center offers a five-day, four-night summer camp program for adults ages 21+ with intellectual disabilities.
 This unique program provides campers and opportunity to forge new friendships, grow spiritually, learn new skills, and have a relaxing vacation.
 Claggett Center facilities provide shared sleeping rooms and bathrooms, most with air-conditioning, hearty home-cooked meals, and 268 acres of land overlooking Sugarloaf Mountain to enjoy.
 Everyone looks forward to coming to Claggett each year!